awpollon/Connect4/README.md

 This is the game Connect 4 created using Javascript and jQuery.

 Project Phases

-Phase 1: Complete game logic and ui for two human players<CR>
+Phase 1: Complete game logic and ui for two human players

 Phase 2: Add animation, increase ui

 Phase 3: Add computer mode with logic